Writer, Editor, Teacher

 If you would like a signed copy, they are available from Books & Books, 305-442-4408.

-My story "Dancing in the Dark" will appear in Trouble in the Heartland: Stories Inspired by the Songs of Bruce Springsteen, to be published by Gutter Books in Spring/Summer 2014.
+"Dancing in the Dark" will appear in Trouble in the Heartland: Stories Inspired by the Songs of Bruce Springsteen, to be published by Gutter Books in Summer 2014.
 (Part of the proceeds will benefit the Bob Woodruff Foundation.)
 Read more about the project, from editor Joe Clifford.
 (Draft cover at right by Chuck Regan of Zelmer Pulp.)

-May 2-4, I'll be teaching two classes at Grub Street's Muse & the Marketplace Conference, in Boston: "Crossing Paths: The Map of Opportunity in Story" and "The Measure of Change: The Short Story."
+May 2-4, I'm teaching two classes at Grub Street's Muse & the Marketplace Conference, in Boston: "Crossing Paths: The Map of Opportunity in Story" and "The Measure of Change: The Short Story."
 Now open for registration.

 My story "Morning Glories" will be in Fifteen Views of Miami from Burrow Press, due out in November.

 And "The Tree Man" will be in the inaugural issue of a new magazine, Wraparound South.

 I'll be among those teaching at the FGCU Sanibel Island Writers Conference, Nov.
 6-9.